What is the reviewer looking for?

 The journal should have a publicly described policy for appealing against editorial decisions.
 If you feel that the decision was based on an unfair assessment of your paper, or that there were major errors in the review process, then you are within your rights as an author to appeal.
 If you wish to appeal a decision, take the time to research that journal’s appeal process and review and address the points raised by the reviewer to prepare a reasoned and logical response.

-Rejection can be disheartening, and it may be tempting to decide that it’s not worth the trouble of resubmitting.
-But, this is not the best outcome for either you or the wider research community.
-Your data may be highly valuable to someone else, or may help another researcher to avoid generating similar negative results.
+While it may be tempting to give up, this is not the best outcome for either you or the wider research community.
+Your data may be highly valuable to someone else or may help another researcher to avoid generating similar negative results.

-Reviewers have, on the whole, given time and effort to constructively criticize your article
+Reviewers have given time and effort to provide constructive feedback

-Reviewers are volunteers and have given up their own time to evaluate your paper in order to contribute to the research community.
-Reviewers very rarely receive formal compensation beyond recognition from the editors of the effort they have expended.
-The author will get the ultimate credit, but reviewers are often key contributors to the shape of the final paper.
+Reviewers are volunteers and have given up their own time to evaluate your paper to contribute to the research community.
+Reviewers very rarely receive formal compensation beyond recognition from the editors for the effort they have put in.
+While the author receives credit, reviewers play a crucial role in shaping the final paper.
 Although the comments you receive may feel harsh, most reviewers are also authors and therefore will be trying to highlight how the paper could be improved.
 So, it is important to be grateful for the time that both reviewers and editors have spent evaluating your paper – and to express this gratitude in your response.

 The importance of good manners

-You should remain polite and thoughtful throughout any and all response to reviewers and editors.
+Remain polite and thoughtful throughout in your interactions with reviewers and editors.
 You are much more likely to receive a positive response in return and this will help build a constructive relationship with both reviewer and editor in the future.

-As stated previously, it is very rare that a paper will be accepted without any form of revisions requested.
+Remember, it is very rare that a paper will be accepted without any form of revisions requested.
 It is the job of the editor and reviewer to make sure that the published papers are scientifically sound, factual, clear and complete.
-In order to achieve this, it will be necessary to draw attention to areas of improvement.
+To achieve this, it will be necessary to draw attention to areas of improvement.
 While this may be difficult for you as an author, the criticism received is not intended to be personal.

-Sticking to the facts and avoiding personal attacks is imperative.
+Stick to the facts and avoid personal attacks in your replies.
 It’s a good idea to wait 24 to 72 hours before responding to a decision letter—then re-read the email.
 This simple process will remove much of the personal bias that could pollute appeals letters written in rage or disappointment.
-If you respond in anger, or in an argumentative fashion the editor and reviewers are much less likely to respond favorably.
+If you respond in anger, or in an argumentative fashion, the editor and reviewers are much less likely to respond favorably.

 Remember, even if you think the reviewer is wrong, this doesn’t necessarily mean that you are right!
 It is possible that the reviewer has made a mistake, but it is also possible that the reviewer was not able to understand your point because of a lack of clarity, or omission of crucial detail in your paper.

-Spending time assessing the scope of the revisions requested will help you evaluate the extent of effort required and prioritize the work you may need to undertake.
-It will also help you to provide a comprehensive response in your letter of reply.
+Carefully evaluating the requested revisions will help you gauge the effort needed and prioritize your work.
+It will also enable you to craft a comprehensive response in your reply letter.

 Some useful steps to consider: